-Although it is currently being studied for several potential applications, one of the most notable qualities of PS is its impact on Cortisol.
+Although it is currently being studied for many reasons, one of the most notable qualities of PS is the impact it has on Cortisol.

 It blunts Cortisol-induced activation of the Hypothalamo-Pituitary-Adrenal (HPA) axis, a set of complex processes involving three glands–endrocrine, hypothalamus, pituitary, and adrenal–which work tegether to regulate the stress response.

 Less Cortisol is produced in response to stress.

 Stress still occurs.
 It just takes less of a toll on the body.

 Now, you’re probably wondering what this strange, hard-to-pronounce substance has to do with limiting the downsides of fasted cardio.